Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/lookup/fa_lookup-form-sort.en.md

     public class WOLVSettApplyer : AjaxControls.WolvSettApplyer
     {
         /// <summary>
-        /// Apply settings for WOLV in the form of lucapa.
+        /// Apply settings for WOLV in the form of lookup.
 Called if the HTTP request
         /// there is a parameter <see cref="P:ICSSoft.STORMNET.Web.Tools.WebParamController.OpenedFromLookupParamName"/>.
         /// </summary>
         /// <param name="wolv">WOLV to which you want the settings to apply.</param>